Azure/SAIL/README.md

     * gpt-4o (Versions 1120, 0806, 0513 - also available in Canada Central)
     * gpt-4o-mini - also available in Canada Central

+* There are also certain AI models that could be deployed using the Microsoft Foundry (classic) hub-based service using managed compute, such as [certain Cohere models](https://learn.microsoft.com/en-us/azure/ai-foundry/foundry-models/concepts/models-sold-directly-by-azure?view=foundry&preserve-view=true&tabs=global-standard-aoai%2Cstandard-chat-completions%2Cglobal-standard&pivots=azure-direct-others#cohere-models-sold-directly-by-azure) from the Directly Sold by Azure list.
+Such models would be deployed on GPU VMs to ensure data in-transit and data at rest remains in Canada geography in a Hub-based Foundry resource, which is based on the Azure ML deployment infrastructure as seen below.

 ## Azure Machine Learning AI model deployment options

 The following is guidance to facilitate deployment of generic AI models including large language models (LLMs) on Azure Machine Learning's (AML) Managed Online Endpoints for efficient, scalable, and secure real-time inference.​ Two patterns of deployment types are described: models through vLLM and generic AI models.
 By leveraging AML's [Managed Online Endpoints](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-deploy-online-endpoints?view=azureml-api-2&tabs=cli), the model would be deployed within the AML region and secured through inbound and outbound private connections thus ensuring a secured and sovereign solution.